An intrauterine device (IUD) is a piece of T-shaped plastic, about the size of

 When Should I Call the Doctor?

-If you have an IUD, call the doctor if you:
+Someone with an IUD should call the doctor if she:

 might be pregnant